containers/buildah/docs/buildah-commit.1.md

 When writing the output image, suppress progress output.

+**--rewrite-timestamp**

+When generating the new layer for the image, ensure that no newly added content bears a timestamp later than the value used by the **--source-date-epoch** flag, if one was provided, by replacing any timestamps which are later than that value, with that value.

 **--rm**
 Remove the working container and its contents after creating the image.
 Default leaves the container and its content in place.